 A4.7 What is now known as All Saints Court was originally called Wescoe Hall after a local yeoman family.
 The hall passed through the hands of the Crosby and Casson families, until purchased by Thomas Watson and becoming a boy's school known as Pannal House.
 This school operated from at least 1867 until 1910, attracting boarding pupils from a wide area.
-It was, for example, a popular choice among gentry families in Keighley.
+It was, for example, a popular choice among gentry families in Keighley (valendale.co.uk/schools.html).